PhilipOyelegbin/PhilipOyelegbin/README.md

 ### Hi there 👋
+- 🌱 I’m currently learning JavaScript
+- 📫 How to reach me: philipoyelegbin@gmail.com
+- 👯 I’m looking to collaborate on any web development project as a frontend developer

 <!--
 **PhilipOyelegbin/PhilipOyelegbin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.